Turningl/PFA_pytorch/README.md

 This repository is an implementation of Pytorch version of __Projected Federated Averaging (PFA)__ algorithm.

+In this repository, I have implemented __FedAvg, PFA, PFAplus alogorihtms__.

 ## Getting Started

 This is the source code of paper __"Projected Federated Averaging with Heterogeneous Differential Privacy"__ (accepted by VLDB 2022).